Utkarsh-Malhotra/NextJS-projects/Readme.md

 This is the root component where different page components are rendered in.Next js use \_\_app component to hand your page content to it whenever you switch to display it 05../\_\_app

+# Static Generation

+Pre-generate a page(with data prepared on server-side) during build time Pages are prepared ahead of time and can be cached by the server / CDN serving the app

+# Incrmental Static generation

+Re-generate it on every request, at most every X seconds Passing the second parameter as "revalidate" in getStaticprops.
+06/.../pages/index.js
+So we use this strategy as this enables us to use static-generation on page per-basis, without needing to rebuild the entire site.With ISR , you can retian the benefits of static while scaling to millions of pages.

+# notFound parameter in getStaticProps

+if set to true then page will return 404 error 06/.../pages/index.js

+# redirect parameter in getStaticProps

+redirect to another page
+06/.../pages/index.js

+# context parameter in getStaticProps

+can be used to get params of the path 06/.../pages/[pid].js

+# dynamic pages getStaticPaths

+For dynamic pages getStaticProps wont work alone as next js needs to know in advance the no of pages it will pre-render before.
+Therefore we will use getStaticPaths
+06/.../pages/[pid].js

+# fallback parameter in getStaticPaths

+with fallBack true we tell next js if pages are not listed in here then those pages will be generated just in time when the request reaches on server.
+This helps us to pre-generate highly visited pages and postponed generation of other less visited pages to the server so they are generated when required

+# getServerSideProps

+Sometimes you need to pre-render for every request or you need access to the request object(eg for cookies) The code will be run at server only and not at build time.
+It is executed for every request

+# getStaticProps vs getServerSideProps

+They both clash.
+You should either use getStaticProps or getServerSideProps

+# Parameters on which we should decide CSR,SSG,SSR,ISR

+1. Build Time(Is build time important on server or on client side)
+2. Dynamic Content(How often does the content gets updated)
+3. Search Engine Optimization(How much SEO is valuable for us)
+4. Render Time(Build time,Build to server time is important?,Server to client time,client should wait,server should wait??)
+5. Content Updation(How much content gets updated)

+# Client-side Data Fetching

+1. Data Changes with high frequency(eg stock data), pre-rendering,prefetching not work
+2. Highly user-specific data(eg: last orders in an online shop)
+3. Partial Data(eg - data thats only used on a part of a page)